TourmalineCore/inner-circle-documentation/code-style/layering.md

 # Layering

-In our project we follow the pattern of Container/Content controlled by MobX state.
+In our project we follow the pattern of **Container/Content** controlled by MobX state.
+To follow this approach we single out independent sections on the page which have their own state and network calls.

-This is a typical folder structure for this approach:
+Below is a typical folder structure for this approach.
+In this case _auth_ is the only section on the page, so we don't need to create a _sections_ folder:

 ```bash
 ├── pages